-A cane or crutches provides support to the client for walking.
+A cane or crutches provides support to the tenant for walking.
 Handle height should be fitted by a professional.

-- Check that the hand-grips are stable, screws are tightened, and all spring buttons are fully visible through the holes. - Check rubber tips for cracks or rips.
-If damaged, direct the able client to contact dealer for replacement. - Ensure there are no tripping or slipping hazards in the client's environment including cords, rugs, spills etc. - Clean with mild soap and water.
+- ☐ Check that the hand-grips are stable, screws are tightened, and all spring buttons are fully visible through the holes. - ☐ Check rubber tips for cracks or rips.
+If damaged, direct theable tenant to contact dealer for replacement. - ☐ Ensure there are no tripping or slipping hazards in the tenant's environment including cords, rugs, spills etc. - ☐ Clean with mild soap and water.